Bronte-Mckeown/ThoughtSpace/README.md

 - [Running Your First PCA Analysis](https://github.com/Bronte-Mckeown/ThoughtSpace/blob/Rhom/First_PCA_Analysis.md)

-## The Rhom Module: Testing the Robustness of Your Components
+## The rhom Module: Testing the Robustness of Your Components